It'll be on for the remainder of the program, the remainder of this hour.

 Stay with us.

-Okay, that's uh unfortunately it.
+Okay, that's unfortunately it.

-Uh that's for you, Tina, in Atlanta.
+That's for you, Tina, in Atlanta.

-And if the left keeps attacking folks, I'm going to use this show to defend.
+And if the left keeps attacking, folks, I'm going to use this show to defend.